 For the next 7 days, I have scheduled self-care activities that I enjoy doing and most importantly gives me the opportunity to engage with groups of people from different countries across different time zones, from the US to Australia.
 So yes, I do Tai Chi, Yoga (which is second nature now), I am learning to draw as a creative activity, and I have been learning Carnatic music since Feb 2021.
 At the moment, I am writing a poem, my very first, as part of a #creativeHE Open Mic activity which is so far on the topic of joy and creation, unless I struggle with finding more rhythming words and change it all.
 One thing that I am slowly incorporating is the discipline to not cancel the self-care activities at any cost, so no snoozing the ME time.

 It is not just self-care activities that make me happy though.
 I also have some regular meetings, which after every recurrence make me feel energised; they are projects around topics that are core to my very essence, matters which define me.
 Many are part of my professional development calendar, they are actually meetings, but take place in a much more relaxed manner, with genuine respect and care for each other and revolve around sharing and collaborating.

 Being digitally versatile

 It has felt good writing down my reflections for being happy right now, it clears my head on what is important and what should be important.
 One of my regular Monday morning activities, even before any meetings, is to streamline my tasks, this includes re-assessing how I spend my valuable time and on what tasks/activities, digital decluttering and adopting new digital tools.
-I also have top-notch well-organised bookmarks and all my devices in sync, which allows me to access anything from any device, a level of flexibility that brings me lots of joy, especially towards being a changemaker in Higher Education.
+I also have top-notch well-organised bookmarks synced on all my devices, which allows me to access anything from any device, a level of flexibility that brings me lots of joy, especially towards being a changemaker in Higher Education.